 2.0 POTENTIAL POLLUTANT SOURCES

-Industrial activities that could potentially result in releases to the environment are summarized in Section 2.1 below.
-The site map for the facility is provided in Figure B-1.
+Industrial activities that could potentially result in releases of pollutants to the environment are summarized in Section 2.1 below.
+The site maps for the TA-03-38 Shops are in Figure B-1 and B-2.